linode/docs/docs/applications/containers/deploy-a-flask-application-with-dokku.md

 author:
   name: Sam Foo
   email: docs@linode.com
-description: 'Host your own PaaS with Dokku, a highly extensible way to deploy applications to built on top of Docker and Git.
-This guide shows how use Dokku to quickly deploy a Flask application with SSL and NGINX.'
+description: 'Host your own PaaS with Dokku, a highly extensible way to deploy applications built on top of Docker and Git.
+This guide shows how to use Dokku to quickly deploy a Flask application with SSL and NGINX.'
+og_description: 'Host your own PaaS with Dokku, a highly extensible way to deploy applications built on top of Docker and Git.
+This guide shows how to use Dokku to quickly deploy a Flask application with SSL and NGINX.'
 keywords: ['docker','containers','nginx', 'heroku', 'PaaS', 'git']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-03-07